Data Centre Development

 In other words, we believe data centre development in Olds will not have an adverse impact on the electrical grid or be responsible for increased utility bills to consumers.

-The data centres proposed to date in Olds and virtually all others in Alberta propose ‘closed loop’ water systems; which are a one-time fill of approximately 500 cubic meters of water.
-All other consumption would be for human uses only (bathrooms, sinks, landscaping, etc.)
+The data centres proposed to date in Olds and virtually all others in Alberta propose ‘closed loop’ water systems; which are a one-time fill of approximately 500-1,000 cubic meters per month for cooling, 1,200 cubic meters per month for the natural gas plant, with the remaining water consumption coming from human uses in the offices (bathrooms, sinks, landscaping, etc.).

 Many people are rightly concerned about data centre water usage based on the issues seen in parts of the United States.
 But the Government of Alberta has made it clear to us that methods such as evaporative cooling are not being considered in Alberta, where water regulations are tighter, the climate is colder, and technology is available to virtually eliminate heavy water usage in data centres.